Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 The largest of Canada’s cities sandwiched between the provinces of Quebec and Manitoba is Toronto.

-Located in the province of Ontario and sees million, if not more, visitors a year from all around the World.
+Toronto is located in the province of Ontario and sees million, if not more, visitors a year from all around the world.

 So why not take a day trip from Toronto instead?

 Hit the slopes at Blue Mountain and explore the Collingwood area.
-Adventure around Algonquin National Park.
+Adventure around Algonquin Provincial Park.

 Or take in a day of beautiful scenery and wine tasting.
-Your options are endless.
+There are so many amazing options.

 READ MORE: Check out my guide to the best things to do in Toronto!